Please confirm topic selection

 • has been shown to decrease intraoperative blood loss by 55% without sequelae

-• reduces blood extravasation through surgical wound
+• reduces blood extravasation through the surgical wound

 • does not affect bone bleeding (mostly venous bleeding)